eemonte/Cyclistic_bike_share/README.md

 #### Business task:

-> I analyze Cyclistic's historical bike trip data from April 2020 to March 2021 to identify trends for better understanding how annual members and casual riders use Cyclistic bikes differently; Then, I generate 3 recommendations based on this analysis for Cyclistic's marketing team to design marketing strategies for converting casual riders into annual members.
+    Analyze Cyclistic's historical bike trip data from April 2020 to March 2021 to identify trends for better understanding how annual members and casual riders use Cyclistic bikes differently; Then, generate 3 recommendations based on this analysis for Cyclistic's marketing team to design marketing strategies for converting casual riders into annual members.

 #### Key stakeholders: